Pirmayr/Run2/README.md

 ## Properties

 * Very simple syntax.
 Scripts consist entirely of commands.
 Commands can be nested and can return values.
 * It is easy to add new commands.
-In fact, the majority of predefined commands is defined in Run2.
+Actually the majority of predefined commands is defined in the language Run2 itself.
 * Run2 is built on top on .NET, so every functionality in .NET is available in Run2.
 * Run2 needs no setup.
 "Run2.exe" is everything needed.